 Step 1 – What’s Your Big Dream (Vision)

-Now what I mean by this is, what is it that you can see (or visualise) yourself doing in your future?
+In other words, what I mean by this is, what is it that you can see (or visualise) yourself doing in your future?
 What do you want to become?
 What are you prepared to stand up for?

 It’s a relatively simple question, but not easy to answer if that makes sense because you must give yourself time to reflect and maybe even experience a few things until you arrive at your understanding of what this is for you.

-Remember, this is about you and your dream, not somebody else’s, because it is your guiding beacon to keep you focused that aspires you to move forward!
+Above all, this is about you and your dream, not somebody else’s, because it is your guiding beacon to keep you focused that aspires you to move forward!

 What’s your big dream?